Dictionary » Negative Words » Mess – Meaning, Definition, Synonyms and Antonyms

 Meanings of Mess

 “Mess” commonly refers to a condition of untidiness or disorder.
-It can also describe a problematic or troubling situation.
-When used as a verb, it means to create confusion, disarrange things, or cause trouble.
-In military terms, a “mess” can also refer to a place where personnel eat meals.
+It can also describe a problematic or troubling situation that feels difficult to fix.
+When used as a verb, “to mess” means to create confusion, disarrange things, or cause trouble.
+In military terms, a “mess” can also refer to the place where personnel eat meals (often called a mess hall).

 Definition